 1Co 10:11 Now all these things happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world are come.

 Here in this verse God gives us one of the clues that I talked about in the last lesson in this series to some degree about types and shadows.
 What we soon realize is that there are overlapping truths being progressively revealed to us by God.
 Today’s subject about hidden meanings is related to the last lesson of hidden types and shadows, but today’s lesson changes it slightly to reveal a new distinction in the subject.
 Here in this verse in 1 Corinthians, God informs us that the things that are written in the O.T. were written as “examples” for us to learn from.
 God is of course speaking of natural things in natural stories that teach us about spiritual truths that have been hidden from our reading abilities until we have been given the spiritual eyes to see them and to understand them internally and not just mentally.
 The Greek word translated as “ensamples” here is a word that means “to stamp”.
 This is representative of a process that occurs when they stamp out money or coins.
 Using engraved templates or plates they stamp out a coin using extremely high pressure to form the words and pictures that are easily recognizable when viewed.
-That is what God is saying in this verse about things that are written in the O.T.
-God is saying that those things written are from a spiritual pattern that cannot be seen.
-In other words we have never see the engravings that make the coins we have only seen the coins but we know they are directly related in a one for one comparison by a close examination.
+That concept is exactly what God is saying to us in this verse about things that are written in the O.T.
+God is saying that those natural things that were written originate from a spiritual pattern that cannot be observed by physical senses.
+In other words we have never seen the engravings that make the coins that we have in our pockets but we can see the coins.
+We can still know and understand that they are directly related in a one for one comparison by close examination.

 If you would like to continue reading this series of lesson on how God has concealed information in the Bible you can go to “Part 9“.

 Posted on December 27, 2010, in Bible Interpretation, Keys to Understanding and tagged Bible, Christianity, Church, God, Interpretation, Jesus, Knowledge, Religion, Revelation, understanding.
 Bookmark the permalink.
-1 Comment.
+3 Comments.